Student Initiated Programs in Africa

 Below are just a few of the many programs that KU students might want to consider first.
 Countries and programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
-The KU Office of Study Abroad does not endorse any particular program provider.
+Study Abroad & Global Engagement does not endorse any particular program provider.

 Deadline for Winter Break, Spring Break, & Spring Semester programs: October 1

 Deadline for Fall, Academic Year, or Summer programs: March 1

 As with many other study abroad options, students must meet with departmental faculty advisors and their academic advisor in their major during the application process in order to complete an Academic Plan.
 Through this process they will be able to determine what equivalent KU credit they will receive for their study abroad courses.
 Upon acceptance to the non-KU program, students must submit a copy of the letter of acceptance from the host institution to Study Abroad & Global Engagement.

 All students who participate in SIPs are required to take part in the KU Study Abroad & Global Engagement pre-departure orientation even if there is an on-site orientation arranged by the non-KU program.
 The Study Abroad & Global Engagement orientation provides important academic, cultural, and safety information to all study abroad participants.